nikolaitur/Shopify-Boilerplate-Theme/readme.md

 4. Please commit this integration (I prefer this message for such commit: "sync with live theme code")
 5. Then you can run `gulp deploy --production`.
 This is our current minus of using theme development workflow and @Maksim is working on solution for easier deployment.
 If this deployment process is hard for you, please ask @Maksim and he'll do that quickly.
 Also, you shouldn't do these steps when you're working with development or staging theme, except the cases when you need to sync theme's changes made by apps or by other developers which are not using our workflow.

-### Environments
-`gulp watch` and `gulp deploy` commands can be called with special parameters to use environments from our `config.yml` file:
-- development (default)
-- staging
-- production

-For example: `gulp watch --staging`

 ### Styles